sa1tycat/sa1tycat.github.io/_posts/2022-07-12-cpp-function.md

 ALWAYS put the default arguments in the last place.

-## Function Overload
+## Function Overloading

-In a process known as *function overloading*, you can give multiple C++ functions the same name.
+In a process known as *function overloading*（函数重载）, you can give multiple C++ functions the same name.
 Just make sure at least one of these conditions is true:

 - Each has different type parameters.
 - Each has a different number of parameters.